misshie/bio-virtuoso/readme.md

 ```
 $ sudo docker run -it -p 1111:1111 -p 8890:8890 -p 4567:4567 --name virtuoso-goloso misshie/virtuoso-goloso
 ```

+If you have much RAM in your machine, try misshie/virtuoso-goloso-48g

 ## Dataset-feeding docker containers
 You have to build dataset-feeding containers to ensure the dataset is up-to-date.